Reddit's Appetite: Predicting User Engagement with Nutritional Content

 \section{Introduction}

 Nowadays, users increasingly share food-related content online by posting recipes, meal plans, or dietary advice.
 While over one million recipes are already available on the Web \cite{salvador_learning_2017}, social media platforms further amplify this trend.
-For example, as of November $2024$, Instagram alone has more than $535$ million posts with the hashtag ``food.''
-Several studies have analyzed these high levels of user activity trying to identify factors driving such high user engagement with food-related online postings.
-While individual post features such as positive language and emotion are generally related to user engagement \cite{barklamb_learning_2020}, the engagement factors related to food content are typically more intricate.
-For example, temporal and seasonal effects along with the reputation and the social network of the user who created the posting strongly affect how people engage with food content \cite{rokicki_how_2017, starke_nudging_2021}.
-In addition, intrinsic food factors such as visual appeal are also typically associated with the user's food preferences and their engagement levels \cite{lee_visual_2023}.
+For example, as of November $2025$, Instagram alone has more than $548$ million posts with the hashtag ``food.''
+Recently, several studies have analyzed factors driving this substantial user engagement with food-related online postings.
+While individual post features such as positive language and emotions are, in general, associated to increased level of user activity\cite{barklamb_learning_2020}, the engagement factors related to food content are typically more intricate.
+For example, temporal aspects along with the reputation of the author of the posting, strongly affect how people engage with food content \cite{rokicki_how_2017}.
+In addition, visual appeal of the food is also associated with the user engagement levels \cite{lee_visual_2023}.

-Such high levels of user involvement with food on social media raise a question about the health implications of this activity.
-For instance, it is still mostly unclear whether users engage more with food postings that promote healthy eating practices or with postings that, for instance, contain high-caloric meals \cite{garaus2021unhealthy}.
-Recently, some initial studies explored the association between nutritional content and online engagement showing a positive correlation between engagement and nutritional density of food \cite{pancer_content_2022}.
-In this study, the authors analyzed $700$ Facebook posts featuring Buzzfeed's Tasty videos, showing that posts featuring calorie-dense meals receive more likes, shares, and comments.
-These small-scale studies analyzing a few hundred food posts, give fruitful insight into the health implications of high user engagement with certain food-related content online.
-However, it is not clear whether these findings generalize to a global online community that generates large amounts of food content and attracts vast amounts of user attention.
+High levels of user involvement with food on social media raise the question of the health implications of this activity.
+For instance, it is still mostly unclear whether users tend to engage more with food posts that promote healthy eating practices or with posts that, for instance, contain high-calorie meals \cite{garaus2021unhealthy}.
+Recently, some initial studies have explored the association between nutritional content and online engagement, showing a positive correlation between engagement and nutritional profile of food \cite{pancer_content_2022}.
+In that study, the authors analyzed $700$ Facebook posts featuring Buzzfeed's Tasty videos, showing that posts featuring calorie-dense meals receive more likes, shares, and comments.
+These small-scale studies analyzing a few hundred food posts give fruitful insight into the health implications of high user engagement with certain food-related content online.
+However, it is unclear whether these findings generalize to a global online community that generates large amounts of food content and attracts vast amounts of user attention.